Image courtesy of Crossfit Inc.

 Where does this high metabolic flexibility come from?

-Another noteworthy difference supporting women’s superpower of being more efficient in glucose (carb) and fat metabolism has something to do with gender differences in body fat distribution patterns.
-Men tend to store fat in and around the organs, also known as visceral fat, in their abdominal region (also called android fat distribution).
-On the other hand, women’s bodies are more likely to squirrel away subcutaneous fat for rainy days in their hips, legs, and buttocks (also called gynoid fat distribution).
+Another reason for the the difference in ability to metabolize glucose (carb) and fat has to do with gender differences in body fat distribution patterns.
+Men tend to store extra calories as fat mass in and around the organs, also known as visceral fat, in their abdominal region (also called android fat distribution).
+On the other hand, women’s bodies are more likely to store extra calories as subcutaneous fat in their hips, legs, and buttocks (also called gynoid fat distribution).

 The unfortunate news for men is that visceral fat accumulation may be associated with reduced insulin sensitivity and progression of diabetes.
-As a result, men’s bodies are less likely to pay attention to rising blood sugar levels while women’s bodies are more sensitive to insulin due to less visceral fat deposits.
+As a result of body fat distribution, men’s bodies are less responsive to rising blood sugar levels while women’s bodies are more sensitive to insulin due to less visceral fat mass deposits.

 Finally, the same review on the differences between carb metabolism between guys and gals revealed that when eating isocaloric (same amount of calories), high-carb diets (increasing from 55% to 75% over the duration of the study), glycogen (stored glucose) concentrations in the body only increased in men and there were no changes in women.

-The researchers suggested that these findings possibly indicate that the excess carbohydrates consumed by women may be utilized more efficiently as fuel, instead of being stored as fat for future use, as in men.
+The researchers suggested that these findings possibly indicate that the excess carbohydrates (and extra calories) consumed by female participants may be utilized more efficiently as fuel, instead of being stored as body fat mass for future use, as in the male participants.

 What This Means for Women:

-If you’re exercising regularly, don’t be afraid of carb or fat intake unless there is a medical reason to avoid them (say you’ve been advised to go low-carb by your doctor) because your body needs both to enhance your workout benefits.
+If you’re exercising regularly, don’t be afraid of carb or fat intake unless there is a medical reason to avoid them (say you’ve been advised to go low-carb by your doctor).
+Your body needs both, in addition to protein, to enhance your workout benefits.

 Slow-twitch muscles, or type 1 muscle fibers, are extremely useful in long-endurance activities such as distance running.
 These same muscle fibers are also the first ones to be activated during any type of exercise.
 On the contrary, fast-twitch muscle fibers or type 2 fibers are activated when you’re performing powerful or explosive bursts of movements such as sprinting.